mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 Each technique has its uses, advantages, and disadvantages, and no technique is designed to be used in isolation.
 By understanding what each method is designed for you will be in a good place to understand which is the best layout tool for each task.

-In the second assignment we will be making full use of Flexbox and covering this in more detail.
+Modern web development makes full use of Flexbox and it is worth learning this in more detail.

-> Advanced students may want to undertake the full [MDN CSS layout tutorial](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) written by Rachel Andrew, to gain a deeper understanding. **It is not necessary to successfully complete the two assignments**.
+> Advanced students may want to undertake the full [MDN CSS layout tutorial](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) written by Rachel Andrew, to gain a deeper understanding. **It is not necessary to successfully complete this work**.

 ## Normal flow